How it works

 - Injuries: The tool does not know about IL stints, pitch counts, or workload limits.
 A high score for a player who just tore their UCL is a fact about their contact quality, not a bug in the code.
 Context is yours to layer in.

-- Early season: Before ~150 PA or 40 IP, scores lean heavily on historical baselines.
-By mid-May the current-season signal takes over.
-That's when the buy/sell calls are sharpest.
+- Sample size matters: Before ~150 PA or 40 IP, scores lean more heavily on historical baselines.
+As the season builds, the current-season signal takes over and trade comparisons become increasingly reliable.

 - Baseball knowledge required: This is a sophisticated assistant built for serious managers.
 A high Trade Value is a starting point for your decision, not the whole decision.